-I waited until I left my tiny Florida hometown and went to college in Miami to properly explore my sexuality.
+I waited until I left my tiny Florida hometown and went to college in Miami to properly explore my gay side.
 I dated girls at first but it wasn't until I met a guy at my college, who I really liked, when I realised this actually affects me emotionally as well.
 At this moment I finally came out to myself.
 I then went back home to my family in Florida and came out to them.
 Overall they were cool about it though my brother stopped me and said, “it's cool you're gay and all, I just hope you're not the bitch!”.
 He caught me unaware with that statement at the time, but now when we look back at that moment, we laugh about it.

 The main thing I took away from the whole experience was that by coming out I've been able to take a deeper inventory of my actions (and myself) in order to claim full responsibility for my fate.
 It's in thanks to being gay that I have the self-awareness to always strive to be a more compassionate person.